fnproject/tutorials/grafana/README.md

 >* Select the Prometheus data source `PromDS` created above
 >* Click **Import**

 You should then see the *Fn usage* Grafana dashboard showing `Function counts: queued, running, completed, failed`.
-Now invoke a function a number of times and see the graphs update.
+Now invoke some function a number of times and see the graphs update.
+We have provided a sample function in the folder `<checked-out-dir>/tutorials/grafana/myfunc`.

 Change directory: